espruino/BangleApps/apps/sweepclock/README.md

 ## Requests

-Reach out to adrian@adriankirk.com if you have feature requests or notice bugs.
+Please reach out to adrian@adriankirk.com if you have feature requests or notice bugs.

 ## Creator